-Sec.
-IV, we provide additional details about our methodology, specifically how we calculate the macroscopic corner charge directly from a finite flake (Sec.
-IV A) and how to construct Wannier functions for ribbon models using either a maximally-localized hybrid-Wannier (Sec.
-IV B 1) or projection (Sec.
-IV B 2) approach.
-We implement our method for three centrosymmetric tight-binding models at half filling in Sec.
-V, specifically a two-band model, 22 a related four-band model, and the four-band model proposed in Refs.
-[4] and [5] to discuss quantization of the corner charges.
-We summarize and conclude in Sec.
-VI.
+Specifically, in Sec.
+IV A we discuss how we calculate the macroscopic corner charge directly from a finite flake.
+Then in Sec.
+IV B we present several approaches to the construction of Wannier functions for ribbon models, including a projection approach (Sec.
+IV B 1) and approaches based on maximal localization applied first transverse (Sec.
+IV B 2) or parallel (Sec.
+IV B 3) to the extended ribbon direction.
+We then demonstrate in Sec.
+V the limitations of a naive hybrid Wannier implementation and show that these are overcome using the gauge-consistent projection method, for three centrosymmetric tight-binding models at half filling.
+Specifically, we consider a two-band model [23], a related four-band model, and the four-band model proposed in Refs.
+[4,5] to discuss quantization of the corner charges.
+In Sec.
+VI, we present a nested maximally-localized Wannier construction that also generates a consistent gauge, and working in the context of the four-band model show that this also provides a correct prediction of the corner charge.
+We discuss some possible generalizations of our approach and its relation to the theory of orbital magnetization in Sec.
+VII and summarize in Sec.
+VIII.